play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 * Another `Dockerfile` is added in the `./www` folder for the PHP web application to build a self-contained image and avoid live file mounting
 * A Redis container is added for caching using the official Redis Docker image
 * The API service talks to the Redis service to avoid downloading and parsing pages that were already scraped before
+* A `REDIS_URL` environment variable is added to the API service to allow it to connect to the Redis cache

 Let's first inspect the newly added `Dockerfile` under the `./www` folder: